mletras89/QDMI/docs/templates.md

 resolve all references.
 All of the following commands are meant to be executed from the root directory of the template.
 For that run the following CMake command:

+\note You need internet connection for this step as QDMI will be fetched in this step.

 ```sh
 cmake -S . -B build
 ```